List of Watchmen characters: Rorschach

 Rorschach is close friends with the second Nite Owl.
 He is the first hero Rorschach meets with when Comedian is killed and Nite Owl organizes a rescue mission to free Rorschach from jail when he is arrested.
 Before Watchmen: Nite Owl reveals that Rorschach was active as a hero before Nite Owl made his debut and on the latter's first night out as a hero, Rorschach sneaks into his owl ship and offers his services to Nite Owl as a partner.

 In Doomsday Clock, Kovacs is succeeded by Reginald "Reggie" Long, son of Dr. Malcolm Long, the psychologist in Watchmen who was assigned to evaluate Rorschach after he is apprehended.

 In the Watchmen film, he is portrayed by Jackie Earle Haley.

 Due to his death in the graphic novel, he does not appear in the HBO sequel series Watchmen, but his legacy and likeness are depicted in the form of the Seventh Kavalry, a white supremacist ring that was formed after Rorschach's journal was published by right-wing paper the New Frontiersman.
 The Kavalry all wear Rorschach masks and are shown recording threatening videos in which they quote directly from Rorschach's journal.
-They know that Veidt orchestrated the squid attack and they plot to destroy Doctor Manhattan so that their leader Joe Keene Jr. can harness his powers.
-In the season finale "See How They Fly", Trey Butler is credited as portraying Rorschach.
+They know that Veidt orchestrated the squid attack and the plot to destroy Doctor Manhattan so that their leader Joe Keene Jr. can harness his powers.
+In the season finale "See How They Fly", Trey Butler is mistakenly credited as portraying Rorschach.

+In the animated film Watchmen Chapter I, Rorschach is voiced by Titus Welliver.